Planning and Learning with Adaptive Lookahead: Proofs

 In other words, if some policy $\pi$ is not optimal, then one of its non-optimal actions will be eliminated for good after at most $t^\star$ iterations.
 By repeating this argument, one can eliminate all non-optimal actions (there are at most $S (A - 1)$ of them), and the result follows.

 \paragraph{Bounding the per-iteration computational complexity.} In every iteration $t$, we first perform $1$-step improvement in all of the states.
 This has a computational cost of $O(S \cdot \costh{1})$.
-By definition of $\thetakappa$, after performing $1$-step improvement in all of the states, there are at most $\thetakappa S$ states that are not contracted by at least $\kappa$.
+By definition of $\thetakappa$, after performing $1$-step improvement in all of the states, there are at most $\thetakappa S$ states that are not contracted by at least $\kappa$ (with respect to \appxVstar{} and after subtracting the correction term $\beta$).
 Thus, by definition of the \algTPI{} algorithm, we perform $\hkappa$-step improvement in at most $\thetakappa S$ states.
 This has a computational cost of $O(\thetakappa S \cdot \costh{\hkappa})$.